weakish/docs-en/views/sms-guide.md

 To enable CAPTCHA for SMS verification codes, go to your app's [Dashboard > Settings > Security](https://console.leancloud.app/app.html?appid={{appid}}#/security) and turn on **CAPTCHA**.

 If you wish CAPTCHA to be enabled for all types of text messages sent out from your app, go to [Dashboard > Messaging > SMS > Settings > SMS Settings](https://console.leancloud.app/messaging.html?appid={{appid}}#/message/sms/conf) and enable **Require CAPTCHA before sending messages**.
-Once enabled, any request for sending text message without going through CAPTCHA will receive an error.
+Once enabled, any request for sending a text message without going through CAPTCHA will receive an error.

 LeanCloud's CAPTCHA service can only provide a minimum level of abuse prevention.
 You are free to add third-party CAPTCHA services to your website.